WarriorsSami/talkaddict/README.md

 # talkaddict
-Talkaddict is a desktop chat app based on JavaFX
+Talkaddict is a desktop chat app based on JavaFX and inspired by Discord